 The building houses the art, dance, and theatre programs, creating a collaborative atmosphere.
 Sunnyside Café is located in the CFA atrium where students can enjoy coffee and cinnamon rolls.
 The building features:

-Art majors are expected to work outside of class on independent projects.
-The Korsrud Annex has 24 individual studio spaces for independent student work.
+There are 24 individual studio spaces for independent student work.
 Windows around the perimeter of the building let in lots of natural light throughout the day.
-There are 8 studio spaces in the Storre sculpture studio for 3D work.
-The buildings have easels, paint stands, chairs, stools and tables for student use.
+The space has easels, paint stands, chairs, stools and tables for student use.

 Dance and theatre students have access to two studios to practice, rehearse, create, and perform.
 Studio I and II have maple wood floors and natural lighting.
 Both studios have audio and visual equipment.
 Studio II has various seating and lighting options, so it serves as a performance space for students, faculty, and guest artists.

 Art majors exhibit their work in the Centennial Union Gallery or the Center for the Arts Gregerson Gallery.
 Other galleries in various buildings on campus make art a prominent part of the Luther community.
 Luther has many outdoor sculptures and selections from the Luther College Fine Art Collection on display throughout campus.
 Nearness to the Vesterheim Norwegian-American Museum in Decorah and the natural landscape of the region also add dimension to the study of art at Luther.

 The Center for the Arts features two performance spaces.
 Jewel Theatre is a flexible 225-seat performance space.
 Our second floor studio can accommodate a variety of seating options and is equipped with lighting, sound and video capabilities.

 Theatre majors also work in Storre, an off-campus black box theatre.